 Candidates can be asked a series of job-related questions in the form of a video, text, or image.
 Multiple-choice options will be presented following each question to compare the candidate’s response with the ideal protocol.

 This method allows employers to give a background of the job, present a required skill for the position, and assess a candidate’s match to the criteria.
 Feedback will be given to the candidate based on their response that defines the standards the company is looking for.

 Nationwide also does a great job at using their feedback opportunity to reinforce their company policies and values.
-If a candidate doesn’t pass, they should consider other career opportunities to save the time and money of both parties.
+If a candidate doesn’t pass, they should consider other career opportunities to save time and money for both parties.

 An interactive simulation is a fun and engaging way to offer an RJP.
 Candidates can feel overloaded with lots of information in an RJP, but an interactive simulation makes it more entertaining and easier to digest.
-This approach is similar to the quiz method, but a virtual simulation takes the whole candidate experience up a notch.
+This approach is similar to the RJA method, but with graphic characters on screen.